ggt/SkEye_translations/README.md

 ## HowTo
 Localization in Android is done by defining strings in locale specific XML files.

-It is quite easy to get started with it.
-You can have a look at some example localizations in the res/ folder to understand how they work.
+It is quite easy to get started with.
+You can have a look at the existing localizations in the res/ folder to understand how they work.

 All the details of how Android does localization can be seen in the [offical Android document][2].